 In partnership with our franchisees, we fiercely protect our points of differentiation that attract new guests, build meaningful relationships and promote lasting retention.
+Our net promoter score ("NPS") of 85 demonstrates our guests' devotion to our brand.
 We are so confident in our ability to delight that we have always offered all of our guests their first wax free.

 Hair removal solutions are consistently in demand, given the recurring nature of hair growth.
 The OOH waxing market is the fastest-growing hair removal solution in the United States, defined by a total addressable domestic market of \$18 billion with annualized growth that is approximately twice as high as other hair removal alternatives.
 European Wax Center is the category-defining brand within this rapidly growing market and became so by professionalizing a highly fragmented sector where service consistency, hygiene, and customer trust were not historically offered.
-We are approximately seven times larger than the next largest waxing-focused competitor by center count and approximately ten times larger by system-wide sales.
+We are approximately six times larger than the next largest waxing-focused competitor by center count and approximately ten times larger by system-wide sales.
 Our unmatched scale enables us to drive broader brand awareness, ensures our licensed wax specialists are universally trained at the highest standards, and drives consistent financial performance across each center.